ye-lin-aung/Lu-lu-aung/README.md

 #Lu lu aung Android Application
+## The app was written with Kotlin,RxJava,Dagger